tisaconundrum2/IFT458-SynerD/README.md

 # IFT458-SynerD
-Wireframe for the main page of an imaginary charity organization
+Webpage for the imaginary charity organization